Norton Logo

 In 1975, production was discontinued, and NVT was liquidated.
 The rights to Norton were divided among several owners, and the brand existed in fragments for a long time until Stuart James Garner became its full-time manager in 2008.

-The logo of this period demonstrates the hope for a successful future and carries a sense of the ground beneath our feet.
-The letters of the inscription are more solid and strong.
+The logo of this period conveys hope for a successful future and evokes the ground beneath our feet.
+The letters of the inscription are more solid and stronger.
 They represent a brilliant beginning.
-Garner opened a major new factory, redesigning and launching updated models.
+Garner opened a major new factory and redesigned and launched updated models.

 2010 – 2020